sigcsets/sigcse2022/_authors/demos.md

 ### Face-to-Face Options

-In the event that the conference has a face-to-face part you may present your demo live at the conference for better interaction with the attendees.
-The 20 minute demo would start with a 5-10 minute presentation followed by 10-15 minutes of Q&A and additional demoing based on questions from the attendees.
+In the event that the conference has a face-to-face part you may present your Demo live at the conference for better interaction with the attendees.
+The 20 minute Demo would start with a 5-10 minute presentation followed by 10-15 minutes of Q&A and additional demoing based on questions from the attendees.

 ### Virtual Options

-In the event that the conference is virtual, each demo will be presented live via a virtual platform.
-The 20 minute demo would start with a 5-10 minute presentation followed by 10-15 minutes of Q&A and additional demoing based on questions from the attendees.
+In the event that the conference is virtual, each Demo will be presented live via a virtual platform.
+The 20 minute Demo would start with a 5-10 minute presentation followed by 10-15 minutes of Q&A and additional demoing based on questions from the attendees.

 ### General Requirements

-Independent of your presentation option you will have to provide a pre-recorded video with an overview of the demo of at most 5 minutes length.
-The video must be provided before the symposium starts (exact date TBA) and will be referenced from the online program in order to give attendees the chance to get acquainted with the demo beforehand.
-It may also widen the potential audience for your demo.
-Note that this is an additional requirement in comparison to demos at previous symposiums due to the addition of virtual offerings at the symposium.
+Independent of your presentation option you will have to provide a pre-recorded video with an overview of the Demo of at most 5 minutes length.
+The video must be provided before the symposium starts (exact date TBA) and will be referenced from the online program in order to give attendees the chance to get acquainted with the Demo beforehand.
+It may also widen the potential audience for your Demo.
+Note that this is an additional requirement in comparison to Demos at previous symposiums due to the addition of virtual offerings at the symposium.

 ### Sample Proposal